PyGeek03/Starter-Conky/README.md

  "chmod +x start.sh" and do the same for all the scripts in /Scripts folder.
 To start the theme, just go to Starter-Conky/ and use the command:
     ./start.sh

+# Finish
+If you want to properly finish running this conky script, use this command in Starter-Conky/:
+    ./finish.sh
+This script will cache data currently stored in /tmp/starter-conky into the Cache folder.